ILoveSpeccy/NB3000AL-HostFirmware/README.md

 Now start the Altium Designer and automatic firmware update will start.
 Click on "next" button, select new firmware (bin\Firmware.bin in this repository) and click "next" again.
 Update process will take a few minutes.
 Done!
+Don't forget to remove the "Platform upgrade enable" jumper.

 Now the driver should be installed.
 I used Zadig 2.5 (https://zadig.akeo.ie) to install WinUSB driver.

 There are two ways to load the FPGA:
 - via USB using "loader.exe" tool
 - via JTAG using external ByteBlaster connected on "System JTAG" Header:
   TDI : pin 5
   TDO : pin 6
   TCK : pin 7
   TMS : pin 8
   GND : pin 9 and 10

 For testing purposes i created an LED-Blink FPGA test file (blink.rbf).
 Just run "loader.exe blink.rbf" and red LED 7 will blink.